 These are in no particular order and no one is better.
 These are just the unique benefits you can offer your clients as a personal trainer.

 So let’s dive straight in and see what they are!

 As a personal trainer, you can help the widest variety of clients

 Just think about it.
-You’ve seen a personal trainer in the gym working people through their routine.
+You’ve seen a personal trainer in the gym working people through their routines.
 They range from young to old.
-In fact, many personal trainers actually become experts in helping people of certain ages, be it youth or perhaps working exclusively with older clients that may be restricted in what it is they can do exercise-wise.
+In fact, many personal trainers actually become experts in helping people of certain ages; be it youth or perhaps working exclusively with older clients that may be restricted in what it is they can do exercise-wise.

-But age is not only a factor here.
+But age is not the only factor here.

 Personal trainers also have the ability to work with people who have a range of set requirements.
 For example, clients:

 - Who want to build strength in certain muscle groups